TN 39 (12-14)

 The statement should also include any additional actions taken to ensure his or her understanding of material covered during the interview over the individual's signature.

-make appropriate systems entries to identify the preferred spoken and written language of the individual (CLLG screen) and to issue foreign language notices, if available.
+make appropriate systems entries to identify the preferred spoken and written language of the individual (CLLG screen) and to issue non-English language notices, if available.
 Currently, only English and Spanish notices are systems generated for Title II and Title XVI claims.

 H. Procedure when the individual prefers to provide own interpreter

-The SSA interviewer should:
+The SSA interviewer must:

 explain to the individual that SSA will provide a qualified interpreter at no cost to assist him or her in conducting business with SSA, so he or she is not disadvantaged.